-The minor consists of four required courses on Latino and Latin American history, politics, and culture, and two electives from a wide range of choices in History, Hispanic Studies, Political Science, English and Theology.
-Students also complete a one-credit project their senior year.
+The minor consists of two required courses on Latino and Latin American history, politics, and culture, and three electives from a wide range of choices in History, Hispanic Studies, Political Science, English, and Theology.

 Students can fulfill many of the Latino/Latin American Studies Minor requirements on the Saint John's and Saint Ben's study abroad programs in Chile and Guatemala.

-The Latino/Latin American Studies Minor requires Spanish-language proficiency and twenty-five (25) credits of Latino/Latin American Studies courses: seventeen credits, required; and eight units, elective.
+The Latino/Latin American Studies Minor requires Spanish-language proficiency and twenty (20) credits of Latino/Latin American Studies courses: eight credits, required; and twelve units, elective.
 Classes will be conducted in English and Spanish, depending on the department which offers them.
-Students will complete a one-credit senior capstone project.
 No more than 12 credits in advanced Hispanic Studies (HISP) coursework can count toward the LLAS minor.
 In other words, in addition to HISP 336 and HISP 337, only one additional HISP-designated course can count toward the LLAS minor.